 Demand for experienced horse trainers is good because the number of horses needing to be trained remains steady.

-The related jobs of stallion master and stud groom appear on Immigration New Zealand's immediate skill shortage list.
+The related jobs of stallion master and stud groom appear on Immigration New Zealand's regional skill shortage list.
 This means the Government is actively encouraging skilled horse trainers from overseas to work in New Zealand.

 Other factors affecting your chances of getting work are: